Latest Economic Analysis

 Listen to our AIB economic podcasts

-The September meeting of the US Federal Reserve Open Market Committee (FOMC) saw the central bank cut interest rates for the first time since 2020.
-The target range for the Fed funds rate was reduced by 50bps to 4.75-5.00%.
-It marks the first rate change from the Fed in nine meetings.
+The June meeting of the US Federal Reserve Open Market Committee.
+(FOMC) saw the central bank leave policy on hold.
+The target range for the Fed funds rate was maintained at 4.25-4.50%.
+This represented the 4th meeting in a row where the Fed left policy unaltered and was very much in line with market expectations.